Jopp-gh/Obsidian-Dune84/Wiki/Poetry.md

 > Words words…
 ```

-Raisecap will render the first letter of a paragraph in big, gothic letters.
+Raisecap will render the first letter of a paragraph and by default in big, gothic letters (but you can choose any font you like, please see list below).
 Pay attention to use **Uppercase Caps** for your *very first letter*.

 - to change fonts, go to **Style Settings>Dune>Fonts>Poetry Fonts**